 Desalination Economic Evaluation Program (DEEP)

 The Desalination Economic Evaluation Program DEEP is a tool made freely available by the International Atomic Energy Agency, which can be used for performance and cost evaluation of various power and water co-generation configurations.
-The new version, DEEP 4.0, adds a new user interface emphasizing its user friendliness for both newcomers and experts.
+The new version, DEEP 5, released in 2013, adds some new features that enhance the economic analysis of desalination plants supported by a new modern user friendly interface.

 Desalination Thermodynamic Optimization Program (DE-TOP)